 Professor of French

 The bulk of my teaching and research concerns the early modern period, essentially the 17th and 18th centuries.
 My latest book is Technologies of the Novel: Quantitative Data and the Evolution of Literary Systems (Cambridge UP).
 The study, which was supported by a Guggenheim fellowship, aims to be the first quantitative history of the novel: it traces the incubation, development, and subsequent abandonment of a variety of formal devices via a systematic sampling of the production of French- and English-language novels over the years 1600-1830.
 Drawing from studies of the evolution of technological artifacts, I argue that the novel is not one evolving (or “rising”) entity, but rather a system composed of discrete forms in constant but patterned flux.
-My previous book, Before Fiction: The Ancien Régime of the Novel (U Penn Press, 2011), awarded the 2013 ASECS Gottschalk prize for best book on the 18th century, offers a history of the novel from the point of view of fictionality (for me, the notion that literary characters need not be “real people”); some of the methodological points raised in that study propel the data-driven approach of Technologies of the Novel.
-My current long-form project is on the making and unmaking of aesthetic hierarchies in literature and the visual arts from the Renaissance to the present.
+My previous book, Before Fiction: The Ancien Régime of the Novel (U Penn Press, 2011), awarded the 2013 ASECS Gottschalk prize for best book on the 18th century, offers a history of the novel from the point of view of fictionality (for me, the notion that literary characters need not be “real people”).
+Currently, I'm extending my quantitative approach to the evolution of "scenic" narration in the novel circa 1800.
+I also have in the works a long-form project on the making and unmaking of aesthetic hierarchies in literature and the visual arts from the Renaissance to the present.
 Both of these inquiries are seeking to model "change" in a way that breaks from more familiar practices of historicization.

 "The Comforts of Tartuffe," in How To Do Things with Style: Essays in Honor of Joan DeJean, ed.
 Roland Rascevskis and Amy S. Wyngaard (French Review Book Series, 2022);